nickinparadise2/empoweringearth/EEI and TIC v0.2.md

 Core to EEI's strategy is establishing Innovation and Training Hubs in each country it operates in to bring together trainers and experts on our core themes of artificial intelligence, permaculture design, sustainability, consciousness, and social entrepreneurship, and provide a demonstrate site for physical projects such as regenerative agricultural, syntropic forestry, natural home building, augmented reality, autonomous drones and more.
 They will have the capacity to act as mini-Universities, developing in-person trainings at scall and providing co-working space for our team and other social good organizations.
 These permaculture designed ecovillages will emphasize the **show don't tell** philosophy of **demonstrating** the best practices of sustainable solutions.

 # The Intelligent Company
-EEI's first project, The Intelligent Company, is our AI consultancy and training company.
-We'll focus first on two audiences - global social good organizations, and both public and private organizations in the Caribbean.
+EEI's first project, The Intelligent Company, is our consultancy and training professional services company focused on the *application* of artificial intelligence tools for social good.

+We'll focus first on global social good organizations, and organizations in the Caribbean.

 The Intelligent Company's core offering is providing training and consulting to help organizations in developing nations successfully leverage existing AI tools to further their mission.
 For example, there are already amazing no-code off-the-shelf tools for content generation, grant writing and management, project management, translation, hiring, data analysis and more.

-Our secondary offering is to configure more advanced solutions, such as customized AI solutions for agriculture and education.
+Our secondary offering is to configure more advanced solutions, such as customized AI solutions for agriculture, education and non-profit management.
 For example, we can implement conversational AI chatbots to provide interactive learning for students in remote regions.
-Or they could apply computer vision systems to analyze crop data and provide actionable insights to farmers.
+Or we could apply computer vision systems to analyze crop data and provide actionable insights to farmers.
+They could also deploy our autonomous AI agent, Jane, to act as a virtual support team of agents to support the work of each and every human staff member.
 The key is pairing the right technologies with each organization's unique goals.

 Rather than reinventing the wheel, The Intelligent Company will focus on democratizing access to readily available AI innovations.
 We'll then quickly develop and deploy our own autonomous AI agents and other technologies.

 By operating primarily out of developing countries, using the best of local talent and recruiting from the diaspora, we can deliver services for as little as $5-$15/hour with the potential to charge $200/hour or more.
-Our world class autonomous AI agent and our automated grant application
+Our world class autonomous AI agent and our automated grant application tool provide massive diversified income and impact potential.
 ## Mission
 Empower developing nations by bridging the digital divide and enabling the 7-billion people at the base of the socioeconomic pyramid by providing them with AI tools and other powerful technologies to achieve the Sustainable Development Goals (SDGs).
 ## Vision